Jaime-alv/supermind/README.md

 tries you have left.
  - Black: right colour in the right position.
  - White: right colour, wrong position.
- - Grey/None: that colour is not in the secret code.
+ - Grey/None: colour is not in the secret code.

 On the left side you can find the game board.